SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### elements+styles tab

-You can ⟮force element state (such as hover, focus⟯) either by ⟮c+;right-clicking the DOM node &gt; force state⟯ and then choosing the state, or by ⟮clicking the :hov button⟯ in the ⟮styles panel⟯ and choosing the state
+You can ⟮force element state (such as hover, focus⟯) either by ⟮c+;right-clicking the DOM node › force state⟯ and then choosing the state, or by ⟮clicking the :hov button⟯ in the ⟮styles panel⟯ and choosing the state

 ###### box model